GMC Account Suspended? 5 Reasons & Fixes

 • Income or outcome guarantees

 Your product feed is how Google understands what you're selling.
-Poor data quality leads to disapprovals and can escalate to account suspension.
+Poor data quality leads to disapprovals, and too many disapprovals can escalate to account suspension.
 Follow our product feed best practices to avoid these issues.

 Common Data Problems